 fade_targetcan be thought of as an additional Z offset applied to the entire bed after fade completes.
 Generally speaking we would like this value to be 0, however there are circumstances where it should not be.
 For example, lets assume your homing position on the bed is an outlier, its .2 mm lower than the average probed height of the bed.
 If the

 fade_targetis 0, fade will shrink the print by an average of .2 mm across the bed.
 By setting the

-fade_targetto .2, the homed area will expand by .2 mm, however the rest of the bed will have an accurately sized.
+fade_targetto .2, the homed area will expand by .2 mm, however, the rest of the bed will be accurately sized.
 Generally its a good idea to leave

 fade_targetout of the configuration so the average height of the mesh is used, however it may be desirable to manually adjust the fade target if one wants to print on a specific portion of the bed.